gwansikk/query-adaptor/README.md

 ## Features

-- **Extension of Fetch API**: Provides richer functionality than Fetch API.
+- **🧰 Extension of Fetch API**: Provides richer functionality than Fetch API.
 With features like Instance, Interceptor, and Effect, it minimizes complex configurations and enables flexible HTTP communication.
-- **Support for Various Environments**: Designed for easy use in various environments.
+- **🧩 Support for Various Environments**: Designed for easy use in various environments.
 Query Fetch works seamlessly in specialized Fetch API environments like Next.js, React Native, and Tauri by simply being used as an adapter.
-- **Strong Type Safety**: Fully supports TypeScript and requires only the necessary types for precise type inference.
+- **✨ Strong Type Safety**: Fully supports TypeScript and requires only the necessary types for precise type inference.
 This minimizes unnecessary types and ensures robust type safety.

 ## Packages